hyperoslo/Aftermath/README.md

 ### Command execution

 The first step is to declare a command.
-Your command type has to conform to `Aftermath.Command` protocol and the `Output` type must be implicitly specified.
+Your command type has to conform to the `Aftermath.Command` protocol and the `Output` type must be implicitly specified.

 Let's say we want to fetch a list of books from some untrusted resource and